adamgreig/agg-kicad/agg.pretty/README.md

 * Has the footprint been validated in practice?
 With what symbol?
 Where?
 * Link to any specific layout recommendations or requirements
 * Any other notes / gotchas

+_None of these footprints have been standardised or documented here yet._